Home

 • A log splitter - this is a broad heavy wedge on a long handle, not a narrow bladed axe.
 The broad shoulder drives the two sides of the log apart, splitting the wood down the length of the grain.
 A narrow axe will 'bite' the wood but won't force a split down the length - it will also be nearly impossible to extract!
 Your log splitter should be "too light" rather than "too heavy" for you - you need to be able to swing it fast and accurately, for a long time, so it is important to to pick a lighter log splitter than you might otherwise assume.

 • A trailer or large barrow - much of the work of burning firewood comes from handling the logs.
 If you keep your trailer or barrow next to your work area you can save a handling stage.
 Split logs get thrown straight into the barrow to be delivered to the firewood stack.
-Compared to making a temporary pile, then loading the barrow multiple times it is one time handling the firewood.
-With a large amount that could save you anywhere from 20 minutes to and hour of labor
+Each stage of handling cut down saves time and effort, especially when working with large amounts of wood.
+With a large amount that could save you anywhere from 20 minutes to and hour of labour.
+Since building our shed we now drop our logs outside the shed, split and stack directly.

 Some people have come up with homemade contraptions for speeding up their firewood splitting.
 One of my favourites is mounting an old car tire around your splitting block.
 The tire holds the pieces of wood securely so they don't fall over, and the split pieces are held without flying off.
+It also protects the head of the axe from hitting the floor.
 The net result is far less bending and stooping to ground level to pick up and steady wood, and a far more pleasant wood splitting experience.
 This trick with the car tire is particularly useful if you are trying to split uneven sized or misshapen logs.

 • Stand with a wide, firm stance